ashintech/ML-linear-regression/README.md

 Scatter Plots: Explored relationships between individual features and Price.

 Residual Histogram: Checked normality of residuals using sns.histplot() to validate model assumptions.

+Installation & Requirements
+pip install pandas numpy scikit-learn seaborn matplotlib

+Results & Insights

+The model provides insights into the impact of each feature on price predictions.

+A well-distributed residual plot suggests that linear regression is a suitable model for this dataset.

+Further improvements could include feature engineering or using non-linear models for better accuracy.

+Future Improvements

+Feature Scaling: Standardizing features to improve model performance.

+Handling Outliers: Detecting and removing extreme values.

+Exploring Other Models: Testing Decision Trees or Random Forest for better accuracy.